Call for a FREE Evaluation

 Do I Have an ERISA Case?

-Most employer-provided benefit plans are governed by ERISA.
+Almost all employee benefit plans are governed by ERISA.
 The only exceptions would be for public employees (like those working for a government agency) and people who work for qualified religious institutions (which includes churches and some church-affiliated non-profits, like hospitals).

 If ERISA does not control your case, different state or federal laws will apply.
 If you need help assessing your long-term disability policy and the relevant disability law, contact Karl Truman Law Office for a free, no-risk consultation.